openfootball/openfootball.github.io/build.md

 ## Option 2  - Use Shell Script (`/build-shell`)   {#build-shell}

-Use a shell script to build your own `football.db' copy from the plain text datasets.
+Use a shell script to build your own `football.db` copy from the plain text datasets.
 Example:

 ~~~
 $ ./downloadAndBuild.sh